gdw-workshop/2019_GDW_Workshop/exercises/command_line_tutorial_part2.md

 export PATH=$PATH:/Users/gdw
 ```

-Here, you are changing the $PATH the way you are supposed to, by appending a new directory to the $PATH instead of overwriting it as we did above.
+Here, you are changing the PATH the way you are supposed to, by appending a new directory to the PATH instead of overwriting it as we did above.
 So bash interprets `PATH=$PATH:/Users/gdw` as "assign to the variable named PATH the current value of the variable PATH plus ":/Users/gdw"

-After either (or both) of these, jellyfish-macosx should now be in your $PATH.  let's see what happens:
+After either (or both) of these, jellyfish-macosx should now be in your PATH.  let's see what happens when we try to run it:

 ```
-which jellyfish-macosx
 jellyfish-macosx
 ```